michellesri/portland-201d2/week-1/4-wed-lab/README.md

 # Technical Requirements

-- A new Github repo will be initialized for this assignment (with a README), and cloned to your local machine.
-Follow the instructions from Tuesday's lab about how to create a new repository.
-- Name this repo about-me and clone it to the root level of your ~/CF/201 directory on your computer.
-- Add an index.html file and an app.js file to your repo.
-You can use the terminal 'cp' command like we did this morning to bring in existing files that you can then modify to this purpose.
+- Create a new branch (call it 'day2' or 'about-me' or some other meaningful name) in the repo you created for labwork.
-HTML and JavaScript are cleanly written with correct indentation and syntax.
+- Write clean HTML and JavaScript -- use correct indentation and syntax.
-- The five questions in the guessing game must require yes/no answers, and user input must accept either y/n or yes/no responses, with either .toUpperCase() or .toLowerCase() used to validate the user input.
+- Make sure your guessing game questions accept user input that is either y/n or yes/no, with either .toUpperCase() or .toLowerCase() used to validate user input.
 - Useful and descriptive console.log messages are well written and correctly displaying to the browser console for each question of the guessing game.
 - Add, Commit, Push process is being followed; evident in GitHub that commits are made regularly, and with good commit messages.